 - Tell a humorous story! ~ Sangameshwar S. Abhinapu

-- Write down a list of “what is the worst thing that can happen?”
-Once the list is complete, write down two three simple things that can be done to manage the risks. ~ Patrik Johansson
+- Write down a list of “What is the worst thing that can happen?”
+Once the list is complete, write down two or three simple things that can be done to manage the risks. ~ Patrik Johansson

-- Play a short video related to the topic as they start to come in and throw some comments , it encourages the audiance to start talking and help the facilitator to establish a rapport fairly quickly. ~ Samer al Aghawani
+- Play a short video related to the topic as they start to come in and throw some comments, it encourages the audience to start talking and helps the facilitator to establish a rapport fairly quickly. ~ Samer al Aghawani